 The leadership team has engaged with staff in a variety of ways to understand the strengths and needs of the school, and has a good understanding of the pressures facing the team.
 This engagement resulted in a number of changes to reduce workload such as streamlining administrative tasks, reducing the quantity of paperwork around assessment, giving clear plans, expectations and timelines for tasks, use of an online calendar, and daily swift virtual briefings to improve communication pathways.
 Leaders have adopted an open-door policy and systems around swift leadership responses to incidents and queries, ensuring all staff have the support they need.
-Staff surveys seek to anonymously gauge staff feelings and ensure leaders can tackle potential issues as they arise.
 Governors hold focus groups with teaching and support staff to understand their needs and workload, and the curriculum developments underway, which then ensures they can give appropriate support and challenge to the leadership team.